 2. Cover and refrigerate your dough for at least one hour before baking, preferably for longer!
 I like this dough best when chilled overnight and it will keep nicely for several days in the refrigerator.
 When ready to bake, preheat oven to 325 degrees F and lightly grease a cookie sheet or line with parchment paper.

-Spoon approximately 1.5 inch rounds onto your cookie sheet and bake at 325 degrees Fahrenheit for 13 to 15 minutes, until light golden brown.
+3. Spoon approximately 1.5 inch rounds onto your cookie sheet and bake at 325 degrees Fahrenheit for 12 to 15 minutes, until light golden brown and center is just barely set.
 Cool for 2-3 minutes on the cookie sheet before transferring to a wire rack.